Robert Gallery: College career

-Gallery went to the University of Iowa, and played for the Iowa Hawkeyes football team from 1999 to 2003.
-His older brother, Nick, had been an All-Big Ten punter for the Hawkeyes, and his younger brother, John, later became a punter for the Hawkeyes.
-After red-shirting in 1999, Gallery had three catches for 52 yards as a starting tight end as a freshman before moving to the tackle position.
+Gallery attended the University of Iowa and played for the Hawkeyes football team from 1999 to 2003.
+His older brother Nick had been an All-Big Ten punter for the Hawkeyes, and his younger brother John later became a punter for the team.
+After redshirting in 1999, Gallery had three catches for 52 yards as a starting tight end as a freshman before moving to the tackle position.
 He started six games at the right tackle position as a freshman.

 As a sophomore, Gallery started every game at left tackle and made vast improvements throughout the year.
-He helped Iowa lead the Big Ten Conference in scoring in 2001 as Iowa qualified for their first bowl game in four years.
+He helped Iowa lead the Big Ten Conference in scoring in 2001 as Iowa qualified for its first bowl game in four years.
 As a junior in 2002, Gallery started all 13 games at left tackle and was a first-team All-Big Ten selection.
-He helped lead Iowa to their first Big Ten title in 12 years and their first undefeated conference season in eighty years.
+He helped lead Iowa to its first Big Ten title in 12 years and its first undefeated conference season in 80 years.
 He also won the team's Hustle Award.

-In 2003, Gallery led Iowa to another ten-win season and was voted as Iowa's co-captain and co-MVP for the season.
-He was a first-team All-Big Ten selection for the second straight year and named the Big Ten Conference Offensive Lineman of the Year.
+In 2003, Gallery led Iowa to another 10-win season and was voted as Iowa's co-captain and co-MVP for the season.
+He was a first-team All-Big Ten selection for the second straight year and named the Big Ten offensive lineman of the year.
 He was recognized as a unanimous first-team All-American as a senior in 2003.
-He was awarded the 2003 Outland Trophy, making him the third lineman from Iowa to win the award (Alex Karras and Cal Jones being the other two).
+He was awarded the 2003 Outland Trophy, making him the third lineman from Iowa to win the award (along with Alex Karras and Cal Jones).
 He was also a three-time academic All-Big Ten selection at Iowa.

-Gallery graduated with a bachelor's degree in education from the University of Iowa.
+Gallery graduated with a bachelor's degree in education.
 As part of his pre-professional training, he taught at two local elementary schools.

-On January 9, 2023 The College Football Hall of Fame voted to select Gallery for induction into the 2023 Class.
+On January 9, 2023, the College Football Hall of Fame selected Gallery for induction into the 2023 Class.